aditya20t/ResearchAssistant/README.md

 # Arxiv Research Assistant

-You need a HuggingFace inference token to access the project.
+- You need a HuggingFace inference token to access the project.
+- Clone the repository and install all the dependencies mentioned in `requirements.txt`

 ---
 The flow of the project is shown below